appsquickly/typhoon/README.md

 #### Annotations

-"Annotations" (aka faking them with Macros in Objective-C) have their place, but they don't really provide the modularization of concerns or configuration management options that I'm after.
+"Annotations" (aka faking them with Macros in Objective-C) have their place, but they don't really provide the modularization or configuration management options that I'm after.
 (I will be supporting them, and I do like them for test cases).

 And that leaves: